The Easybeats: 1980s: Solo careers and the Easybeats reunion tour

 In 1980, Flash and the Pan released their second album Lights in the Night.
 Their next album, Headlines was released in August 1982.
-This featured the singles "Waiting for a Train" which reached #7 on the UK Charts and "Where Were You".
+This featured the singles "Waiting for a Train" which reached No. 7 on the UK singles chart and "Where Were You".
 The music video for "Where Were You" featured Stevie Wright as a futuristic rock star miming to George Young's vocals.
 Wright also provided vocals for the album.
 That same year there was talk of an Easybeats' reunion.
 Wright told Juke Magazine in 1983 "we had our lawyers working out the deal" because there was a venue interested in having them "but at the last minute they tried to change the venue and we just said 'forget it'."

 In 1983, there was a talk of a solo album with work done again with Vanda and Young.
 Wright said the album would best be described as "classy rock 'n' roll" and the songs were about "a wide spectrum of all the experiences I've been through".
 He said the love songs he had were optimistic.
 This interview gives a good idea as to how Wright worked in the studio with Vanda and Young: "Well, it's a three way thing.
 They'll sit down and say 'we've got this sort of song' and we'll discuss how we'll approach it.
 Obviously after this long we do have a very strong bond.
 I've written a couple of songs but since they're far better at it than I am, I'll let them handle that."
 According to the Juke Magazine article it was "due for release later that year", however this never happened.

 In January 1984, Wright was charged with attempted housebreaking days after attending Westmount drug rehabilitation centre in Katoomba, west of Sydney.
 He was arrested for heroin use later that month.
 He had been using heroin since about 1973, and, according to Wright, he remained an addict for 20 years.
 Also that year, Flash and the Pan's next album, Early Morning Wake Up Call, was released.

 In November 1986, the original line-up reunited for an Australian tour.
 The tour was warmly received by critics and fans.
 Wright reformed the Stevie Wright Band and relaunched his live career, gigging around Australia in hotels and clubs between 1986 and 1988.
 In 1987, Flash and the Pan released their fifth album, Nights in France.

 Vanda and Young returned to producing AC/DC on their 1988 album Blow Up Your Video.